addradio/specs/SourceStreamIngest.md

 **500** Internal Server Error       | An internal Icecast server error occured.

 ### 100-Continue
-The client can send an `Excpect` header field to tell the server it shall acknowledge the request and verify that sending data is allowed.
+The client can send an `Expect` header field to tell the server it shall acknowledge the request and verify that sending data is allowed.
 This behaviour isn't mandatory but highly recommended espacially in combination with authorization.